OpenSourceNoCode/antd-flutter/README.md

 ## ✨ Features

-- Zero dependencies, ready to use upon installation
+- Zero dependencies, dark mode works out of the box, setup completes upon installation.
 - Feather-light, The complete package weighs in at just 218KB, icons included.
 - Innovative style system, not bound to any specific UI implementation—flexible and powerful, allowing you to customize every element you see
 - Self-contained solution, meeting all needs from pop-ups to scroll interactions with one component library